Thinhphanduc20/My_first_case_study/README.md

 # My_first_case_study
 Hello, everyone.
 My name is Thinh.
 This year August, I have completed my Google Data Analytics Course from Coursera.
-This article is about one of the case studies for the final course of the certification.
+This project is about one of the case studies for the final course of the certification.
 Before I started, I would like to thank everyone who is the teacher of this course, people on the internet who provided the information about the R programming language, and my friends who helped me understand the basics of coding and data analyzing.

 # Scenario